Creating a Color Palette

 When we were finally happy with our neutral grays, we applied the same brightness scale to our other hues.
 This ensures that, like our grayscale, our hues would have accessible color pairings within their spectrums.
 This involved countless hours of tweaking eighty different shades of colors, but the end result was well worth the effort.

 Through expanded scales of tints and shades, our designers and developers have the flexibility to consistently build complex interfaces.
 No more one-off or conflicting custom colors.
 Anyone who uses our design system has the palette needed to easily create color combinations of their own that are accessible.

-After further refinement, we were confident we created a reliable color system that we could build UIs with.
+After testing and further refining our colors, we were confident we created a reliable color system that we could build UIs with.

 We're really proud of all the work we've done to build a flexible and accessible design system color palette.
 The color foundations we've established not only improve the experience of all SparkPost users by providing accessible UIs, but help us iterate faster as designers and developers by using a consistent and flexible color system.